sbmlteam/jsbml/doc/sourceforge/README.txt

 example programs), but rather a library you can embed in your own applications.

-This is the top-level directory of the JSBML 0.8-rc2 release.
+This is the top-level directory of the JSBML 0.8 final release.
 Here you will find the following:

-  jsbml-0.8-rc2.jar  -- jar file containing the classes of JSBML-0.8-rc2
+  jsbml-0.8.jar  -- jar file containing the classes of JSBML-0.8

-  jsbml-0.8-rc2-with-dependencies.jar  -- jar file containing the classes of JSBML-0.8-rc2 including any needed dependencies libraries classes.
+  jsbml-0.8-with-dependencies.jar  -- jar file containing the classes of JSBML-0.8 including any needed dependencies libraries classes.

-  jsbml-0.8-rc2.zip  -- full distribution of JSBML-0.8-rc2 containing the
+  jsbml-0.8-full.zip  -- full distribution of JSBML-0.8 containing the
   two jars file described above plus the sources and documentation along with the build script to be able to compile the library.

-  jsbml-0.8-rc2.tar.gz  -- same content as jsbml-0.8-rc2.zip
+  jsbml-0.8-full.tar.gz  -- same content as jsbml-0.8-full.zip

 For more information about JSBML, please visit the JSBML website at
                    http://sbml.org/Software/JSBML